Predispositioning theory: Structure of values

 (...)
 The difference between unconditional and semi-unconditional evaluations will become more prominent if we use the same example of ‘Thou shalt not kill and ‘Thou shalt not murder’ to illustrate the conduct of man in accordance with his precepts.

 In an extreme case, one who follows ‘Thou shalt not kill’ will allow himself to be killed before he kills another.
 These views are held by one of the Hindu sects in Sri Lanka (the former Ceylon).
 To the best of my knowledge, the former prime minister of Ceylon, Solomon Bandaranaike (1899-1959), belonged to this sect.
 He did not allow himself to kill an attacker and was murdered.
 As he lay bleeding to death, he did crawl over to the murderer and knock the pistol from his hand before it could be used against his wife, Sirimavo Bandaranaike.
 She later became the prime minister of Ceylon-Sri Lanka."

-But how does one ascribe weights to certain parameters, establishes the degree of conditionality, etc.?
-How does the evaluative process go in indeterministic systems?

 The role of subjectivity

 Katsenelinboigen states that the evaluative category for indeterministic systems is based on subjectivity.

 "This pioneering approach to the evaluative process is the subject of Katsenelinboigen’s work on indeterministic systems.
 The roots of one’s subjective evaluation lie in the fact that the executor cannot be separated from the evaluator, who evaluates the system in accordance with his or her own particular ability to develop it.
 This can be observed in chess, in which the same position is evaluated differently by different chess players, or in literature with regard to hermeneutics."